 In the late 90’s the DVD was introduced, yet it wasn’t until the early 00’s when DVDs overtook VHS usage.
 As the audio-visual quality improved piracy continued to skyrocket.
 Using computer software to copy DVD’s known as “ripping” saw the widespread sale of pirate copies.
 DVD were also being uploaded and shared peer-to-peer (P2P) across pirate websites such as Napster and later Piratebay.
 At this point piracy was at an all-time high and at a seemingly uncontrollable level.

-Modern day piracy – The power of The Oscars
+Modern day piracy – Pirate content and the power of The Oscars

 We at Smart Media Protection recently protected eleven movies from digital piracy which were nominated for the Oscars 2020.
 These included 1917 directed by Sam Mendes, Pedro Almodóvar’s Pain and Glory and Quentin Tarantino’s Once Upon a Time in Hollywood.
 Let’s take a look at our findings: